 But every time it's tried, it fails because it destroys any form of human incentive.

-The reason that America has been the great wealth creator, the reason that America, through its creativity and ingenuity, it is incentivized by a desire of people to dig deep within themselves, find their talents, fill voids wherever they can and provide goods and services that people want, need and desire, and are willing to pay for.
+The reason that America has been the great wealth creator, the reason that America, through its creativity and ingenuity, it is incentivized by a desire of people to dig deep within themselves, find their talents, fill voids wherever they can, and provide goods and services that people want, need, and desire and are willing to pay for.

-If you we didn't have freezers and refrigerators, you know, holding those big blocks of ice that people would freeze.
+If we didn't have freezers and refrigerators, you know, holding those big blocks of ice that people would freeze, that was a chore every day.

 If you didn't have running water and you had to go to the well every day and take out buckets of water and put in a bath and heat up the water first, that would kind of suck and something we're not used to.